RoboJackets/software-training-old/projects/week_7/Instructions.md

 Each part of the Nav2 stack communicates with the other parts primarily through ROS actions.
 For example, the "Planner Server" hosts an action, called `/compute_path_to_pose`, which will plan the path from the robot's current location to the given pose.
 The "BT Navigator Server" can then call that action whenever a new path needs to be planned.
 The "BT Navigator Server" itself also hosts an action `/navigate_to_pose` that acts as the main entry point for the navigation stack for most other parts of our ROS system.
 Whenever some part of our ROS system wants the robot to move, it can send the destination pose to the `/navigate_to_pose` action, which will take care of the rest.

-## 1.4 Tracking a trajectory

-In this exercise we will use two different controllers to track a trajectory.
-They way this works is that we have all the nodes on the path that is visualized in rviz.
-We take the time we receive the path at the start time and index into the path to get where the robot should be if it is moving from point to point in `time_between_states` (a parameter) seconds.
-When the time is in between two states we do a linear interpolation of the setpoint.
-This gives us relatively smooth behavior with a variety of controllers and is quick to implement.

 ### 1.5 The Code